 1990's - Consolidation and Growth

-In the 1990s, Les Roches consolidated its position as one of the world’s top hotel management schools and grew steadily year on year to reach around 500 students by 1999.
+In the 1990s, Les Roches consolidated its position as one of the world’s top hotel management schools and grew steadily to reach around 500 students by 1999.

-In 1991, it was the first hotel school in Switzerland to be given accreditation by the Technical and Vocational Council of the New England Association of Schools and Colleges, in recognition of the high standard of practical training that the school offered.
+And in 1991, it became the first hotel school in Switzerland to be accredited by the Technical and Vocational Council of the New England Association of Schools and Colleges, in recognition of the high standard of practical training offered.

-At the beginning of the 1990s, the Clivaz brothers, in their indefatigable entrepreneurial spirit, saw that the future of hospitality education would be as global as the industry itself.
-As a result, in 1995, they founded their first international campus, located in Marbella, Spain, and gave it the name the Swiss School of Hotel Management and Tourism in Spain.
+At the beginning of the 1990s, the Clivaz brothers saw the future of hospitality education would be as global as the industry itself.
+So in 1995, they founded their first international campus, located in Marbella, calling it the Swiss School of Hotel Management and Tourism in Spain.

 The rise of emerging markets:

-In the mid-1990s, North America and Europe accounted for 79 percent of world tourism.
-But by the end of the 1990s, Asia–Pacific, the Middle East, and Africa became the leading regions and OECD countries saw their international arrivals decline strongly (source: ILO).
+In the mid 1990s, North America and Europe accounted for 79 percent of world tourism.
+But by the end of the decade, Asia-Pacific, the Middle East and Africa became the leading regions while OECD countries saw their international arrivals decline sharply (source: ILO).

 The rise of sustainable tourism